ForestAdmin/documentation-user-guide/getting-started/master-your-ui/README.md

 {% endcontent-ref %}

 {% hint style="info" %}
-You can switch your default Table view to a **Smart View**.
+You can switch your default Table View to a **Smart View**.
 Learn more [here](create-and-manage-smart-views.md#what-is-a-smart-view-business-plan).
 {% endhint %}

-#### Details view
+#### Details View

-The Details view is a list of all your collection's fields and their values:
+The Details View is a list of all your collection's fields and their values:

 ![](<../../.gitbook/assets/2022-01-26_17.31.00.png>)

 This view is useful, but a bit abrupt.
-This is why we created the Summary view.
+This is why we created the Summary View.

-#### Summary view
+#### Summary View

-The Summary view is much more user-friendly and it's created by you!
-Check out the [Build a Summary view](https://docs.forestadmin.com/documentation/reference-guide/views/build-a-summary-view) page.
+The Summary View is much more user-friendly and it's created by you!
+Check out the [Build a Summary View](https://docs.forestadmin.com/documentation/reference-guide/views/build-a-summary-view) page.

 ![](<../../.gitbook/assets/2022-01-26_17.32.15.png>)